omarvides/crud-challenge-backend/README.md

 - It should allow to update the email of an account after it is created.
 - The API should allow to delete an existing account.
 - The API should not allow to create an account with an email that is already registered.
+- Non valid emails will return a 400 bad request when creating using POST: /account.

 **TODO**

-- A valid Id can be passed to the API and it should create the account succesfully
+- A valid Id can be passed to the API and it should create the account succesfully.
-- Non valid emails will return a 400 bad request when creating using POST: /account

 ### Unit tests